jcrossley3/lein-modules/README.md

     $ lein modules analias

-From a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to 1) merge `:inherited` profiles, and 2) update the child's project map from its ancestors' `:versions` maps, both of which are described in the next section.
+From a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to 1) merge inherited profiles, and
+2) update the child's project map from its ancestors' `:versions` maps, both of which are described in the next section.

 ## Configuration

-This plugin relies on two keys in your project map: `:parent`, specifically its `:relative-path` attribute, and `:modules`, a map which may contain the following keys:
+For the `modules` task to discover child projects automatically, the `:relative-path` should be set in the `:parent` vector of each child.

+Optionally, a `:modules` map may be added to your project, containing any of the following keys:

 * `:inherited` - This is effectively a Leiningen profile.
 The implicit plugin middleware will merge the `:inherited` maps from all its ancestors, with the most immediate taking precedence, i.e. a parent will override a grandparent.
-In addition, any profile maps matching standard Leiningen profiles (:dev, :test, etc) in the project's ancestors will be [un]merged as appropriate for the task at hand.
+These `:inherited` profiles are applied before any profile maps found in the project's ancestors, which will of course be [un]merged as appropriate for the task at hand.
 * `:versions` - A mapping of dependency symbols to version strings.
 As a simpler alternative to Maven's dependency management, versions for child module dependencies and parent vectors will be expanded from this map.
-Symbols, e.g. `group-id/artifact-id`, from project dependency vectors are mapped to version strings that will replace those in the child project map.
-The map is recursively searched (values may be keys in the same map) to find a matching version string, useful when multiple dependencies share the same version.
+Fully-qualified symbols, e.g. `group-id/artifact-id`, from project dependency vectors are mapped to version strings that will replace those in the child project map.
+The map is searched recursively (values may be keys in the same map) to find a matching version string, useful when multiple dependencies share the same version.
 This allows you to maintain the versions of your child modules' shared dependencies in a single place.
-Just like with `:inherited`, the most immediate ancestors take precedence.
+And like the `:inherited` profile, when multiple `:versions` maps are found among ancestors, the most immediate take precedence.
 * `:dirs` - A vector of relative paths.
 Normally, child modules are discovered by searching for project.clj files beneath the project's `:root` with a proper `:parent` reference, but this vector can